Abertillery Intermediate County School – Circa 1905.

 At the time the huts were built they were placed a fair distance apart from each other as a fire-safety precaution.
 In April 1893 Mrs Margaret Perrot was badly burnt when an oil lamp was tipped over at her house in the Wooden Houses and in April 1911 a fire broke out at Messrs Flook’s home, the first block closest to the colliery, two boys Leonard Flook and William Henry Flook were sadly killed in the inferno.
 They neighbours in the other houses in the block were – The Meek’s, Perrot’s and the Jones’.
 The ensuing fire engulfed the whole block of 4 houses, the other families escaped without injury.
 The other blocks were occupied and stayed as such until the early 1920’s when the council deemed them unfit for habitation, they were condemned and demolished when the new houses were built.

 Blaenau Gwent Rows.

-The rows, originally called Clyn Mawr Buildings, later Newtown and Blaenau Gwent Rows were constructed in 1874.
-Mr Lawrence Heyworth of the South Wales Colliery Company and Roseheyworth Colliery was the Architect of the houses on the rows.
-Mr Heyworth invited Tenders from builders in late 1873 and his company opened out a quarry behind the Rising Sun Inn on the Cock n Chick mountain for stone to be used in their construction.
-The building of the rows coincided with the sinking of the Roseheyworth Colliery in 1874.
-The Roseheyworth Colliery was joined with Cwmtillery Colliery below ground for ventilation purposes and in the late 1950s a Drift was driven between the two collieries below the Mynydd James mountain (as seen) in the image above.
+The rows, originally called Clyn Mawr Buildings, later Newtown and Blaenau Gwent Rows were constructed in 1874-75.
+Mr Lawrence Heyworth of the South Wales Colliery Company and Rose Heyworth Colliery was the architect of the houses on the rows.
+Mr Heyworth invited tenders from builders in late 1873 and his company opened out a quarry behind the Rising Sun Inn on the Cock n Chick mountain for stone to be used in their construction.
+The building of the rows coincided with the sinking of the Rose Heyworth Colliery in 1874.
+The Rose Heyworth Colliery was joined with Cwmtillery Colliery below ground for ventilation purposes and in the late 1950’s a tunnel was driven between the two collieries below the Mynydd James mountain (as seen) in the image above.